 I can confirm this from my own tests: brotli 11 does not seem to make anything smaller than brotli 10.
 But it is noticeably slower.

-over 7 years ago
+about 8 years ago

 Since this article was written, Brotli has made it into the Apache web server.
 No news on support from nginx nor IIS yet.

-Nate Berkopec over 7 years ago
+Nate Berkopec about 8 years ago

 Nate Berkopec